derafu/twig/README.md

 - 🎨 **Rich Component Library**: Extensive collection of UI components including headers, footers, cards, grids, and more.
 - 🎯 **Framework Agnostic**: Works with any PHP framework or standalone Twig.
-- 🔧 **Highly Customizable**: Theme support with CSS variables for easy styling.
+- 🔧 **Highly Customizable**: Support for Bootstrap CSS variables for easy styling.
 - 📱 **Responsive Design**: All components are mobile-first and fully responsive.
 - 🧩 **Modular Architecture**: Components can be used independently or combined.
-- 🎭 **Theme System**: Built-in theme support with easy customization.
 - 📦 **Bootstrap 5 Integration**: Leverages Bootstrap's grid system and utilities.
 - 🎟️ **Font Awesome 6**: Integrated icon support.
 - 🏷️ **MIT License**: Open-source and free to use.